jmonlong/manu-vggafannot/manuscript.md

 ### Visualization in the sequenceTubeMap

-The sequenceTubeMap was develop to interactively explore a pangenome graph, haplotypes traversing it, and reads mapping to it[@tubemap].
+The sequenceTubeMap was developed to interactively explore a pangenome graph, haplotypes traversing it, and reads mapping to it[@tubemap].
 It internally calls *vg* to extract the relevant slice of the pangenome graph and reads.
-To extract reads, it was only accepting GAM file that had been sorted and indexed *vg*.
+Only accepting reads in the GAM format, sorted and indexed *vg*, were originally accepted.
-We have updated it to accept GAF files that have been sorted, compressed and indexed as explained above.
+We updated sequenceTubeMap to accept GAF files that have been sorted, compressed and indexed as explained above.

 The new version of the sequenceTubeMap can also display multiple layers of haplotypes or reads.
-As *reads*, the user can now add layers of annotations represented as indexed GAF files.
+As *reads*, the user can now add layers of annotations written indexed GAF files.
 A different color or color palette can be assigned to each layer to facilitate the visualization of different datasets in the same local pangenome region.
+Moreover, a new option has been added to use an element's opacity to represent an integer score, like a mapping quality or read coverage.
-For example, one could visualize the coding regions of genes and coverage tracks for different cell types from the ENCODE project (Fig ??).
+For example, one could visualize the coding regions of genes and coverage tracks for different cell types from the ENCODE project, as described below and highlighted in Figure @fig:tubemap.

 ### Visualization in Bandage

-A fork of Bandage[@bandage], called BandageNG[@{https://github.com/asl/BandageNG}], can visualize paths of the input graph by coloring the nodes.
+A fork of Bandage[@bandage], called BandageNG[@{https://github.com/asl/BandageNG}], can read GAF files and visualize its paths through the input graph by coloring the nodes.
+Of note, the offset positions are not taken into account, which means that nodes are colored entirely even if the path only overlaps part of it.
 We implemented a wrapper script to facilitate the preprocessing of a subgraph to visualize with BandageNG.
-It starts by extracting the subgraph of a full pangenome for a region of interest.
+It starts by extracting the subgraph of a full pangenome for a region of interest using `vg chunk`.
+This graph is converted to GFA, making sure that the path are written last.
-It also extract annotations from indexed files on that same region.
+The script also extracts annotations from indexed files on that same region.
-The annotated paths are then added to the subgraph using `vg augment`.
-The new pangenome subgraph is converted to GFA and contains both the original paths (e.g. haplotypes) and the newly integrated annotations (e.g. gene location, repeats).
+Those GAF files are merged and modified if necessary: path names are de-duplicated and paths are trimmed when traversing nodes absent from the extracted subgraph.
+These modifications ensure that the final GAF file can be loaded in BandageNG.
-The output of this script can be opened with BandageNG for interactive exploration.
+The outputs of this script can be opened with BandageNG for interactive exploration.
-In particular, the *Path search* feature can find nodes corresponding to specific paths, which are either haplotypes or annotations in this pre-processed GFA file.
+In particular, the *Find path* feature can find nodes corresponding to specific paths, which are either haplotypes or annotations in this pre-processed GFA file.
-The user can select a *path*, color the nodes and label the path `check/update`{.red}.
+The user can select a *path* and color its nodes.
-The helper script and a tutorial are available at the `analysis/??`{.red} folder of this paper's repository[@repo].
+The helper script and a tutorial are available at the `analysis/visualization` folder of this paper's repository[@repo].

 ## Results